bitcraftCoLtd/finite-state-machine/README.md

 The `StateBase` class has the following virtual methods:

-- `OnInitialize()` that is called once the state has been attached to a state machine.
+- `OnInitialized()` that is called once the state has been attached to a state machine.
 - `OnEnter()` is called just after the state machine has changed its internal state to the current state.
     - This method receives a `StateEnterEventArgs` argument that contains:
         - `From` telling the origin state from which the transition is happening.